 Are you self-conscious about your smile due to cracked, broken, decayed, or worn teeth?
-Porcelain crowns bring back your healthy, natural-looking smile and oral health all at the same time.
-Sometimes, injury or disease results in damaged teeth.
-A filling can restore a small defect in a tooth, but a crown is the most durable way to restore any tooth with extensive damage.
+Porcelain crowns can bring back your healthy, natural-looking smile and oral health all at the same time.
+Sometimes, injury or disease results in damaged teeth and while a filling can restore a small defect in a tooth, a crown is the most durable way to restore any tooth with extensive damage.
 At our dental office, we only use the strongest and most lifelike materials to ensure your new smile addition always blends in seamlessly.

 Why Choose Kenneth Hamlett, DDS for Dental Crowns